 Workers and management continue to support each other in striving for improvement through regular audits and training.

 A business can begin to build the core of TPM once it has established the 5-S foundation.
 The eight pillars of TPM refer to tactical, targeted initiatives that eliminate waste and improve equipment reliability.

 1. Autonomous maintenance

 With autonomous maintenance, machine operators take on responsibility for their equipment by doing simple tasks like cleaning, lubrication, visual inspection, and minor maintenance.
-Using the operator for these duties makes them more skilled and informed about their equipment.
+Assigning these duties to the operator enhances their skills and knowledge about the equipment.

 - Machinery operates at an optimal level due to regular cleaning and maintenance.

 - Maintenance personnel are able to focus on higher-level maintenance tasks, further improving equipment reliability and reducing downtime.